EmirhanKarahan/controlling-textData-C-/README.md

 The menu program (menu.exe) controls all other 4 executable (.exe) files.
 Each and every files are individual Visual C++ projects.
 There are 3 databases at 3 text (.txt) files including;
 - Server locations
 - Server technical properties
 - Server cost and profits
 - The other text (.TXT) file is Servers’ Report File which is an output file combining data from 3 data files of other modules.

-SERVER ID, CITY, COUNTRY
+- SERVER ID, CITY, COUNTRY
-SERVER ID, SPEED, CAPACITY
+- SERVER ID, SPEED, CAPACITY
-SERVER ID, # OF MEMBERS, COST, PROFIT
+- SERVER ID, # OF MEMBERS, COST, PROFIT

 Executable files will enable generating and reading related text (.txt) files.
-Fields in the data files (.txt) are shown in the graph above.
+Fields in the data files (.txt) are shown in the above.